krjii/krjii.github.io/index.md

 #### The Boeing Company – Houston, TX

 **Lead Engineer, Automation and Software Engineering | 2021 – Present**
-- **Multithreading Optimization**: Implemented multithreading in data processing workflows, optimizing resource utilization across CPU cores and achieving a 50% improvement in processing time.
+- Implemented multithreading in data processing workflows, optimizing resource utilization across CPU cores and achieving a 50% improvement in processing time.
-- **Concurrency Management**: Designed thread-safe, concurrent systems using synchronization techniques (locks, semaphores) to ensure stability and prevent race conditions.
+- Designed thread-safe, concurrent systems using synchronization techniques (locks, semaphores) to ensure stability and prevent race conditions.
 - Led requirements sessions with cross-functional teams, implementing scalable architectures that reduced development time by 40% and saved 80 hours of manual work per week.
 - Mentored a team of junior engineers, introducing modern development practices and frameworks.